 What If My Pet Is Diagnosed With Heartworm?

 Treatment for heartworm disease may cause serious complications and be potentially toxic to your pet's body.
 Not only that, but treatment tends to be expensive because it requires multiple visits to the veterinarian, bloodwork, hospitalization, x-rays, and a series of injections.
 That's why we say prevention is the absolute best treatment for heartworm disease.

 If your pet is diagnosed with heartworm, your vet will have treatment options available.
 FDA-approved melarsomine dihydrochloride is a drug that contains arsenic which can be used to kill adult heartworms.
 Melarsomine dihydrochloride will be administered via injection into your pet's back muscles to treat the disease.

 Topical FDA-approved solutions can help to get rid of parasites in the bloodstream when applied directly to the animal's skin.

 How Can I Prevent My Pet From Getting Heartworm Disease?

 Keeping your pet on preventive medication to prevent heartworm disease is strongly recommended.
 Even if they are already on preventive heartworm medication, we recommend that dogs be tested for heartworms annually.

-Heartworm prevention is safer, easier and much more affordable than treating the progressed disease.
-An added bonus is that a number of heartworm preventive medications can also help protect against other parasites such as hookworms, whipworms and roundworms.
+Heartworm prevention is safer, easier, and much more affordable than treating the progressed disease.
+A bonus is that several heartworm preventive medications can also help protect against other parasites such as hookworms, whipworms, and roundworms.